Face2Text: Collecting an Annotated Image Description Corpus for the Generation of Rich Face Descriptions: Background

 Nevertheless, assuming the existence of an appropriate dataset, architectures for generating face descriptions are likely to share many of the challenges in the more familiar image description task.
 Hence, it is worth briefly outlining the ways in which the latter has been approached.
 Approaches to image description generation are based either on caption retrieval or direct generation \cite{Bernardietal2015}.

 In the generation-by-retrieval approach, human authored descriptions for similar images are stored in a database of image-description pairs.
 Given an input image that is to be described, the database is queried to find the most similar images to the input image and the descriptions of these images are returned.
-The descriptions are then either copied directly (which assumes that descriptions can be reused as-is with similar images) or synthesized from extracted phrases. \cite{Ordonez2011} and \cite{Kuznetsova2012} are examples of retrieval in visual space; other approaches rely on retrieval in multimodal space \cite{hodosh2013,Socher2014}.
+The descriptions are then either copied directly (which assumes that descriptions can be reused as-is with similar images) or synthesized from extracted phrases.
+There are examples of retrieval in visual space \cite{Ordonez2011,Kuznetsova2012} and of retrieval in multimodal space \cite{hodosh2013,Socher2014}.

-On the other hand, direct generation attempts to generate novel descriptions using natural language generation techniques.
+On the other hand, direct generation approaches attempt to generate novel descriptions using natural language generation techniques.
 Traditionally, this was achieved by using computer vision (CV) detectors which are applied to generate a list of image content (e.g objects and their attributes, spatial relationships, and actions).
-These are fed into a classical NLG pipeline that produces a textual description, verbalising the salient aspects of the image. \cite{Kulkarni2011} and \cite{Mitchell2012} are early examples of such systems.
+These are fed into a classical NLG pipeline that produces a textual description, verbalising the salient aspects of the image \cite{Kulkarni2011,Mitchell2012}.
 The state of the art in image description makes use of deep learning approaches, usually relying on a neural language model to generate descriptions based on image analysis conducted via a pre-trained convolutional network \cite{Vinyals2015,Mao2015,Xu2015,Rennie2016}.
 While these systems are currently the state of the art, they suffer from a tendency to generate repetitive descriptions by generating a significant amount of descriptions that can be found as-is in the training set \cite{Devlin2015,Tanti2018}.
 This suggests that the datasets on which they are trained are very repetitive and lack diversity.

 State of the art image captioning requires large datasets for training and testing.
 While such datasets do exist for scene descriptions, no data is currently available for the face description task, despite the existence of annotated image datasets.
 In the following section we describe how we addressed this lacuna, initiating an ongoing crowd-sourcing exercise to create a large dataset of face descriptions, paired with images which are annotated with physical features.
 Our long-term aim is to extend the scope of current image-to-text technology to finer-grained, attribute-focussed descriptions of specific types of entities, akin to those of birds and flowers \cite{reed2016}, rather than objects and relations in scenes.